commentary Romans 9

 4 Who are Israelites; to whom pertaineth the adoption, and the glory, and the covenants, and the giving of the law, and the service of God, and the promises; 5 Whose are the fathers, and of whom as concerning the flesh Christ came, who is over all, God blessed for ever.
 Amen.

-Their greatest blessing however, was in receiving the Messiah of God, so long-promised unto Abraham (Gen 22:18) to come through the seed of Judah (Gen 49:10) and of David’s royal lineage (Is 9:6-7).
+Their greatest blessing however, was that the Messiah of God would be welcomed into their own lineage.
+The Seed, that long-promised descendant of Abraham (Gen 22:18), would come through the line of Judah (Gen 49:10) and be of David’s royal lineage (Is 9:6-7).
 And so it came to pass (Luke 1:32).

 Christ is over all, God blessed for ever.
-The false-doctrine teachers who believe that, somehow, Jesus Christ is not God struggle mightily to explain away this simple, direct statement.
+The false teachers who believe that, somehow, Jesus Christ is not God struggle mightily to explain away this simple, direct statement.
 See Col 1:15.

 6 Not as though the word of God hath taken none effect.
 For they are not all Israel, which are of Israel: 7 Neither, because they are the seed of Abraham, are they all children: but, In Isaac shall thy seed be called.
 8 That is, They which are the children of the flesh, these are not the children of God: but the children of the promise are counted for the seed.
 9 For this is the word of promise, At this time will I come, and Sarah shall have a son.